lorenjanwilson/cliwrangler/README.md

 Even if you're lucky enough to have NETCONF support everywhere on your network, it's far from intuitive and doesn't make things any easier.

-Sorry to burst your bubble, but CLI scraping is still absolutely necessary unless you have a small network full of only one particular device family.
+CLI scraping is still absolutely necessary unless you have a small network full of only one particular device family (or unless you're living in a Zen Whitebox Garden and you're using newer networking technologies to make everything happen).
 I'd love to have a REST API to every network device, but that's not the world we live in yet.

+If you work at Cisco and you're reading this, please help!

 ## installation